 - You are spending more than you earn or if you still haven’t solved your spending problems

-- Your debt load is too small that applying for debt consolidation doesn’t make sense
+- Your debt load is too small; in that case, applying for debt consolidation often doesn’t make sense